gbraad/fedora-modularity/source/architecture/versioning/managing.rst

 as the entire tree of modules needed to satisfy dependencies for one top-level module or application.
 But as we combine modules in this way, not all those modules will have the same branches or lifecycle.

-We already deal with this today in most of our layered products, which need to be built for a specific RHEL release, but which are not released on the RHEL schedule.
-Even parts of the wider RHEL product are like
-this: software collections have their own release schedule, for example.

 So when we have multiple, different, unsynchronised branching models for different modules within a stack, how do we know exactly which branches